cybercomgroup/fintech-hack/README.md

     truffle deploy

-Remember to store the token contract address you get!
+Remember to store the token contract address you get (This is a deployed FintechToken by the author to the Ethereum Ropsten testnet)!

-    FintechToken: 0xd6278722a1bd3c5ffe92320c35a766bc7b7dbc9e
+    FintechToken: 0x6fc2d87e14030b4e666626cf2d7fdcf567007ed7

 Now you published your first token to Ethereum testnet, and as you were the contract deployer you got the initial ten Fintech tokens!